Browser API

 The Browser API is a JavaScript API that allows you to interact with Webflow features directly in the browser.
 It provides methods to retrieve Optimize variations, set custom attributes, and handle other Webflow features.

-The Browser API is automatically included on all Webflow sites and handles loading the necessary code in an optimized way to minimize impact on page performance.
+The Browser API is automatically included on all Webflow sites with Analyze and Optimize enabled, and handles loading the necessary code in an optimized way to minimize impact on page performance.

 The Browser API is available through the global wf object in your browser.
 You can access the API by adding a script using custom code on your sites and pages or through external services that load scripts on your site like Google Tag Manager.